chan9367/CSCI375/README.md

 # CSCI375
 Projects From CSCI375

-Here lies the projects from my CSCI375, operating system class.
+Here lies the projects from my CSCI375, operating system class, different branches for different projects.